-Contact the HP support organization at their web site, the IT Resource Center (ITRC).
+Contact the HP support organization at their web site, the HP Support Center.
 Contact the site nearest you, either "Americas/Asia-Pacific" or "Europe".
 The ITRC gives you access to:

 A technical knowledge base with self-solve tools.
 The database is available to customers who have support contracts.